Charles City Gift Deed Special Warranty Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Charles City including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Charles City that you need to transfer you would only need to order our forms once for all of your properties in Charles City.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Charles City you only need to order once.

 A gift deed, or deed of gift, is a legal document voluntarily transferring title to real property from one party (the grantor or donor) to another (the grantee or donee).
 They typically transfer real property between family or close friends.
 Gift deeds are also used to donate to a non-profit organization or charity.